zulip/zulip/docs/testing/testing-with-puppeteer.md

 - Run just the file containing your new tests as described above to have a fast debugging cycle.
-- When you're done writing a test, run it 100 times in a loop to verify it does not fail nondeterminstically (see above for notes on how to get CI to do it for you); this is important to avoid introducing extremely annoying nondeterministic failures into `main`.
+- When you're done writing a test, run it 100 times in a loop to verify it does not fail nondeterministically (see above for notes on how to get CI to do it for you); this is important to avoid introducing extremely annoying nondeterministic failures into `main`.